jperezcolmenar/5gmeta-dev/docs/consuming-guide.md

 * Kafka bootstrap port
 * Kafka schema registry port

+### IMAGE consumer

+This client is a Kafka client that will consume images data from 5GMETA platform and will print on the command line output.
+It takes as input parameters:

+* Kafka topic
+* Kafka broker address
+* Kafka bootstrap port
+* Kafka schema registry port

 #### Consumer instructions

 - Select the suitable consumer as per the produced data and use as follows: